Skip to content

 url: http://www.ab.cyberhome.ne.jp

-Raimuraito is a new fractal generator that can produce some very unique and interesting pictures.
-It’s still in its very early stages of development (so it has a few bugs and is quite slow), but judging by what it can already do (using flowers, fishes, rings and other methods to contour the fractal figures), there’s a lot to be expected once it reaches maturity.
-Certainly, one generator to keep an eye on.
+Raimuraito is a fractal generator that can produce some very unique and interesting pictures.
+It never left its early stages of development (so it has a few bugs and is quite slow), but is capable of using flowers, fishes, rings and other methods to contour the fractal figures.
+I wish the developer could have done a little further to this one, but… now it’s probably too late.

 Last revision: 11 February 2002.